Seasonal Affective Disorder and Neurodivergence: Coping Strategies for Winter Depression

 You may have heard the saying about autumn: it’s the season where you wear a sweater in the morning and regret it by afternoon.

-All these environmental changes can significantly affect your emotions.
+But for many neurodivergent individuals, these environmental changes can significantly affect your emotions.

 As the cooler weather and shorter days approach, you might start feeling low.
 The sadness can disrupt your daily life and functionality.